DOS Days

 Grand Prix Circuit gives you the option of racing in three different Formula One cars: Ferrari 187/88C, Williams FW12, and McLaren MP4/4.
 That's in order of power/difficulty, so the Ferrari has best handling of the three but is a bit slower.
 The Williams is middle of the pack speed-wise and also with handling and braking.
 Finally the McLaren is the fastest, but is therefore more difficult to drive when it comes to handling, braking, etc. It makes sense based on the 1988 season, as the McLaren Honda car was just unstoppable.
 In 1987, the Williams Honda car was pretty exceptional, and over both years, the Ferrari picked up a few wins here and there.

-Tracks-wise you don't get the full complement of an F1 season, but there are 8 circuits.
+Tracks-wise you don't get the full complement of an F1 season, but there are still 8 circuits provided.
 These roughly resemble the actual track layouts at Brazil, Monaco, Canada, Detroit, Britain, Germany, Italy and Japan.
 The ones that are missing are San Marino, Mexico, France, Hungary, Belgium, Portugal, Spain and Australia.

 All in all, Grand Prix Circuit was by far the best arcade-style Formula 1 simulation available for the PC at the time it was introduced.
 It was easy to get into for beginners, but fiendishly difficult to master at the higher skill levels.
 The other driver AI is also good, with each opponent having their own 'style' of driving, which you can get to learn.
 Don't expect a full-on sim here, though - there are no tyre temps, camber settings or downforce settings in sight.
 Nor are the drivers named after true Formula One drivers (you can see they are a take on the game's authors).

 Sound: Hmm, not great here.
 It's PC speaker sound only, and no 3-voice audio for Tandy owners.
 Kris Hatlelid did a passable job of the main theme using the single-channel PC speaker, and given this hardware limitation the in-race sounds are also acceptable with usefully recognisable revs of the engine and the squeal of tyres when you're about to lose it.
-Shame they never provided an Ad Lib option.
+Like Test Drive, it's a shame they never provided an Ad Lib option after the initial game release.
 4/10

 Gameplay: GPC is extremely accessible for those who are coming to the game for the first time, but gives you a good sense of progress the more you practice.
 Starting off in the Ferrari with an auto box is advisable to get used to the circuits and how the other drivers behave, and soon your lap times will improve.
 The driving itself is relatively basic with turns of varying sharpness, so getting your speed right through each corner is important.
 7/10